The AC2/30 - autumn 1957 to summer 1959

 The AC2/30 was a sort of multi-purpose amplifier - aimed at accordionists, lap-steel players, and guitarists.
 It was taken up by a number of famous musicians: Jack Emblow and Henry Krein were both pictured with one, Bill Kent, and Bert Weedon (no pictures of the latter at present).
-Dick Denney is also said to have used one at the Embassy Court ballroom in Welling.
+Dick Denney also used one at the Embassy Court ballroom in Welling.
+See this page.

 Judging by the advert above, Jennings was evidently proud of the built-in vibrato/tremelo - "gives such a startling effect that tape recordings have been made and will be sent on request...".
 The circuit diagram for the AC2/30 is OS/003.

 JMI circuit diagram - UNDATED - "AC.2 30Watt Amplifier.
 OS/003."
 An octal socket was provided for the plugging in of an external Vibravox unit or a Radio Tuner.
 The complement of valves is: two ECC82s (12AU7) in the preamp; two EL34s for output; and a GZ34 rectifier.
 The EL34s have around 400v on their plates, and a fixed bias of -30v.
 Thanks to Glen Lambert for the image.